Logo Voyage

 Bus travel

-Rarely the most glamorous or even the most comfortable way to get around, buses are often the cheapest option except walking, and indispensable in low income regions such as Central America or South East Asia.
+Rarely the most glamorous or even the most comfortable way to get around, buses are often the cheapest option except walking or biking, and indispensable in low-income regions such as Central America or South East Asia.
 Almost any inhabited place on Earth has some form of bus service either local or inter-city, either every five minutes or once a month.
-While the bus ride is usually not the thing you write home about, knowing how to get from A to B is the first thing you should consider when planning your trip.
-And for some the journey is indeed the destination and even a ride in a battered up old school-bus can be reason to travel all by itself.
+While the bus ride is usually not the thing you write home about, knowing how to get between destinations is the first thing you should consider when planning your trip.
+And for some the journey is indeed the destination; even a ride in a battered up old school-bus can be reason to travel all by itself.
 Whatever there may be to say against bus travel, it is for sure one of the best ways to meet the locals and start a conversation.
-Brush up on the local languages or print out a Phrasebook.
+Brush up on the local languages or print out a phrasebook.

 Cycling